 Conclusion

-After two very difficult years when the COVID-19 pandemic grounded most of the flights, the airline industry in Canada has had a chance to recover.
-Although the figures were still below 2019 in 2022, they were significantly improved compared to 2020 and 2021.
+After two very difficult years when the COVID-19 pandemic grounded most of the flights, the airline industry in Canada has had a chance to recover with passenger numbers reaching nearly pre-pandemic levels in 2024.

 Toronto has Canada’s busiest airport followed by Vancouver, Montreal, Calgary, and Edmonton.
 All these airports saw much higher passenger numbers in 2022 than during the pandemic years.
 The employment figures were also edging closer to the pre-pandemic figures.